Skip to content

 Propagation depth defines how deep into the hierarchy of resources the defined actions given in the same rule are applicable.
 This parameter is available only at the rule level, meaning the depth specific in this parameter is applicable for all the resources in the given rule.

-It supports 3 values:
+It supports three values:

 • All children or -1: the resource and all its descendants are included in the eligible resources.
 Use this if you want to grant access to defined subsections of your environment dynamically.